 The batting was strong with left hander Russell Murray finishing third in the League Batting Averages with 743 runs at a healthy 46.44.
-The diminutive opener was a sheet anchor batsman of the old school who would later find greater fame with Woodlands CC.
+The diminutive opener was a sheet anchor batsman of the old school who would later find success with Pudsey Congs and Woodlands.

-Murray had valuable assistance from Kevin Rich (579 runs), D Booth (423 runs) and Dave Bradbrook (405) runs, while M Byrne was the second best wicket-keeper in the league for victims.
+Murray had valuable assistance from Kevin Rich (579 runs), David Booth (423 runs) and Dave Bradbrook (405) runs, while M Byrne was the second best wicket-keeper in the league for victims.

 Probably the real match-winner of 1997 was Ramakrishnan Sridhar, a left arm spin bowler who played First Class cricket for Hyderabad.
 His career haul for Hyderabad was 91 wickets at 29.09, which he nearly reached in one season at Townville taking 83 wickets at 10.49.
 Predictably this won him the League Bowling Averages.

 Townville had arrived as one of the big-hitters of the Central Yorkshire League, and after winning the Jack Hampshire Memorial Trophy in 1998 under Andy Ward, entered the new century determined to take over from the dominate Gomersal who had left to join the Bradford League.